keboola/connection-docs/management/organization/index.md

 ![Screenshot -- Auto Join Off](/management/organization/organization-6.png)

 ### Require MFA
-It is possible to set [Multi-factor Authentication](/management/account/#multi-factor-authentication) requirement for all projects in the organization.
-When MFA is required for entire organization, users without MFA enabled can still log in to Keboola Connection, but they cannot access any projects in the organization.
-The list of users without MFA is shown when enabling MFA requirement for entire organization.
+It is possible to set the [Multi-factor Authentication](/management/account/#multi-factor-authentication) (MFA) requirement for all projects in the organization.
+When MFA is required for an entire organization, users without MFA enabled can still log in to Keboola Connection, but they cannot access any projects in the organization.
+The list of users without MFA is shown when enabling the MFA requirement for the entire organization.

 {: .image-popup}
 ![Screenshot -- Require MFA](/management/organization/organization-7.png)